Interstate 395 (Connecticut–Massachusetts): Connecticut

 I-395 begins at the East Lyme–Waterford town line as the Connecticut Turnpike leaves I-95 as the latter route turns more easterly toward New London.
 It is a relatively rural Interstate for most of its length.
 It passes through Waterford into Montville where it meets Route 2A at exit 9.
 Eastbound Route 2A provides access to the Mohegan Sun casino, while westbound Route 2A runs concurrently with I-395 into Norwich and ends at exit 13, where it terminates as it joins its parent route, Route 2.
 After passing Route 2, I-395 bends to the east, and continues into Lisbon, Griswold, and Plainfield, where it bends more northerly and parallels Route 12 for most of the rest of its length.
-At the Plainfleld–Killingly town line, the Connecticut Turnpike splits to the east as unsigned Route 695, providing access to US Route 6 (US 6) at the Rhode Island state line.
+At the Plainfleld–Killingly town line, the Connecticut Turnpike splits to the east as SR 695, providing access to U.S. Route 6 (US 6) at the Rhode Island state line.
 I-395 continues north and meets US 6 in Killingly.
 After crossing into Putnam, it has an interchange with US 44.
 It then passes through Thompson before crossing the Massachusetts state line into Webster.

 Massachusetts

 After passing through Webster and Oxford, it enters Auburn where it has an interchange with US 20, which provides access to the Route 146 expressway.
 The I-395 designation for the highway ends as it meets I-90 (Massachusetts Turnpike) at exits 11A and 11B and becomes I-290 as it heads toward Worcester, although the mileage for I-395 runs in parallel with its I-290 counterpart until it reaches I-495 in Marlborough.
+It should also be noted that I-395 does not connect directly connect to the Mass Pike, but instead requires Route 12 southbound for access at exit 12 (formerly exit 7), with traffic passing through at least one traffic light crossing.

 Service plazas

-In Connecticut, there are three service plazas (a legacy of the turnpike) that provide 24-hour gas stations, convenience stores, plus a Subway and Dunkin' Donuts.
+In Connecticut, there are two service plazas (a legacy of the turnpike) that provide 24-hour gas stations, convenience stores, plus a Subway and Dunkin' Donuts.